tdsoperational/ptiza/README.md

 It's easily killable, just taskkill it.

 The author (Me, tdsoperational, known as tdsmental) is not responsible for any missuse.
-As mentioned earlier, its designed to test antivirus products.
+As mentioned earlier, it is designed to test antivirus products, not missuse.

+By missuse i mean using this code maliciously, or similiar.

 Sincerely, tdsoperational.